TEAMuP-dev/HARP/website/content/pyharp_docs/example.md

 Here, `num_spk` is the estimated number of speakers in the recording.
 The TIGER model sets `num_spk` to two.
 We are going to take both outputs from the model:

 ```
-# Select audio of first speaker
+# Select audio of each speaker independently
 output_1 = ests_speech[:, 0, :]  # Expected output shape: [1, T]
 output_2 = ests_speech[:, 1, :]  # Expected output shape: [1, T]
 ```